+BAD REASONS

-BAD REASONS FOR CHOOSING SUBJECTS
+FOR CHOOSING SUBJECTS

-Picking a subject just because your friend is doing it - the subject might not suit you and you may not be in the same class anyway!
+Picking a subject just because your friend is doing it - the subject might not suit you and you are unlikely to be in the same class anyway!

 Your parents enjoyed it when they were at school - it will probably have changed since then, and you may have different talents from your parents in any case.